 Welcome to my personal website!

 I’m a Postdoctoral Research Associate from the Department of Civil and Environmental Engineering, Princeton University, where I work with Prof. Glaucio H. Paulino.
-My research vision is to advance the design and manufacture of reconfigurable structural systems whose function (e.g., kinematic and mechanical properties) is dominated by form (e.g., geometry and topology) rather than material composition, ultimately transforming approaches to efficient and secure advanced manufacturing for the next generation.
-I aim to establish the geometric mechancis that enable theory-driven design, efficient simulation, reliable fabrication, and controlled actuation of reconfigurable structures and metamaterials, particularly those that are three-dimensional, irregular, and super-modular, and those inspired by origami, kirigami, and tensegrity.
+My research vision is to advance the design and manufacture of reconfigurable structural systems whose properties are dominated by their forms.
+I aim to establish the geometric mechanics that enable theory-driven design, efficient simulation, reliable fabrication, and controlled actuation of reconfigurable structures and metamaterials, particularly those that are three-dimensional, irregular, and super-modular, and those inspired by origami, kirigami, and tensegrity.

 News